 - 2 tablespoons mini chocolate chips

-- 2 tablespoons salted peanut coarsely chopped
+- 2 tablespoons salted peanuts coarsely chopped

 - Heat oven to 350°F. Spray 8-inch square pan with cooking spray.

-- In small bowl, mix melted butter and honey; set aside.
+- In a small bowl, mix melted butter and honey; set aside.
 In medium bowl, combine cereal, 1/2 cup salted peanuts and 1/4 cup mini chips.
 Add butter mixture; stir to thoroughly coat.
 Press mixture firmly into bottom of pan.
 Bake 10 minutes; remove to cooling rack for 15 minutes.
 Place in freezer 10 minutes or until chilled.